liquibase/liquibase-contribute-site/docs/code/api/configuration-configurationvalueprovider.md

 Looks up the given configuration key in the source data.

 The key(s) passed will be the canonical/standard key for the property (such as `liquibase.shouldRun`) plus any aliases that may apply.
-It is up to implementations to provide any "smoothing" to handles differences in case, word separators, etc. that may be expected from how the data is stored and to check for all passed keys.
+It is up to implementations to provide any "smoothing" to handle differences in case, word separators, etc. that may be expected from how the data is stored and to check for all passed keys.
 If multiple passed keys match, return the value from the first key in the array.

 If using `AbstractMapConfigurationValueProvider`, override `getMap()` and `keyMatches()` instead of this method.